Lissy93/node-smart-depart/README.md

 ### Authenticating
-You will need to sign up for an API key at https://api-portal.tfl.gov.uk/signup Create a JSON similar to this:
+You will need to sign up for an API key at https://api-portal.tfl.gov.uk/signup Create a JSON object similar to the one below

-```
+    var config = {};

     tfl = {
         appId: 'xxxxxxxx',
         appKey: 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
     };

+    module.exports = config;

+If you have put your credentials in a seperate file like above you can include them in your main JavaScript file the normal way
 ```
+var credentials = require('../helpers/config');
+```

-You should put it in a seperate file along with your other API keys and add file to your .gitignore
+Also don't forget to add the file with your API keys to .gitignore

 ### Required Paramaters
 ```